Site of Ficus superba var. henneana tree

-Site of Ficus superba var. henneana tree is a heritage-listed individual tree at 3-4 Fernleigh Gardens, Rose Bay in the Municipality of Woollahra local government area of New South Wales, Australia.
+Site of Ficus superba var. henneana tree is a heritage-listed individual tree at 3-4 Fernleigh Gardens, Rose Bay, New South Wales, Australia.
 It was planted during 1827.
 It is also known as Cedar fig, superb fig and Port Hacking fig; formerly part of Fernleigh Castle; The Ferns grounds.
 It was added to the New South Wales State Heritage Register on 2 April 1999.
 The identification of the tree is confirmed as the White Fig (Ficus virens), not indigenous to Sydney.

 History

 The fig tree is dated to c.
 1827 and is probably a remnant of pre-European settlement Eastern Suburbs vegetation.

-In 1831 Samuel Breakwell of the City of Cork, Ireland was granted 60 acre of land at Rose Bay, which he promptly sold.
+In 1831 Samuel Breakwell of Cork, Ureland was granted 60 acre of land at Rose Bay, which he promptly sold.
 The land was so remote from settlement, that it was not until 1874 that the then owner, Charles Warman Roberts built himself a cottage named "the Ferns".
 He was a member of the family who established and conducted the famous Roberts Hotel in Market Street, Sydney, until it closed in the early 1960s.

 The Ferns was built on land that was part of the Tivoli estate.